Cancel anytime

 Core Business Areas

-- Retail: Operation of physical and virtual bookstores on college and university campuses, offering textbooks (new, used, rental), course materials, school supplies, technology products, and apparel.
+- Retail: Operates campus bookstores, both physical and online, offering textbooks (new, used, and rental), course materials, school-branded merchandise, and other products.

-- Wholesale: Distribution of textbooks and course materials to college and university bookstores, including those not managed by BNED.
+- Wholesale: Distributes textbooks and course materials to institutions and other retailers.

 Leadership and Structure

-Michael P. Huseby serves as the Chief Executive Officer of Barnes & Noble Education, Inc. The company has a traditional corporate structure with a board of directors and various executive leadership positions overseeing the different business segments.
+Michael P. Huseby serves as Chief Executive Officer.
+The company has a board of directors and operates with a functional organizational structure aligned with its business segments.

 Top Products and Market Share